Volunteer Jobs on Walk Day

 The Opening and Closing crew will assist in setting up and breaking down the Opening and Closing Ceremony Sites and the lunch site.
 This will include stages, stairs, banners, PA systems, chairs, lighting, roping, decorations, etc. Once Opening Ceremonies have concluded, this crew will break it down and move on to assist in set up at lunch and Closing Ceremonies. *Heavy lifting may be required.

-Hydration coordinates with and ensures hydration supplies are available on the day of event for all Pit Stops, the Medical Tent and Opening and Closing Ceremonies.
-They collaborate with Pit Stops to ensure all trash is cleared of areas. *Heavy lifting may be required.
+Hydration Team members work in teams of 2 and ensure that hydration supplies are available on the day of event for all Pit Stops, the Medical Tent and Opening and Closing Ceremonies.
+They also set up and breakdown the pop-up tents, tables, chairs, and trash & recycling cans at each of the mentioned locations. *Heavy lifting may be required.

 The Cyclists crew assists walkers along the route by patrolling the route to ensure walkers’ safety during the event.
 In addition, cyclists identify the first and last walkers and their locations.
 This ensures that all walkers are safe.
 Cyclists also watch for signs of fatigue and/or injury that may require a walker to be picked up by a sweep vehicle for medical attention.